Most Dangerous Volcano Eruptions

 Fun Facts about the Most Lethal Volcano Eruptions for Kids

 - In 1783, over 140 craters in the Laki rift in Iceland began erupting.
 The eruptions went on for 8 months, spewing lava and toxic gases.
-Over 9,350 people died from starvation or from poisoning – one quarter of Iceland’s population.
+Over 9,350 people died from starvation or from poisoning – one quarter of Iceland’s population at that time.

 - The summer of 1783 in Iceland was called the “sand-summer” because of the ash fallout from the Laki rift eruption.